DevJCrystal/DevJCrystal/README.md

 -->

 - 🔭 I’m currently working on Raspberry Pi Robotic's with Pi-Top
-- 🌱 I’m currently learning Go
+- 🌱 I’m currently learning Flutter/Dart - And wanting to do more with FastAi
 - ⚡ Fun fact: I like tacos.
+-